January 8th, 2019 • HR Process

 Simply import your employee master data and other essential datasets you need to handle HR processes.
 You can store it inside Kissflow HR Cloud so that your processes can access the information and further speed up processing time and reduce manual errors.

 Once you’ve done the hard work of setting up your HR apps, conduct some live tests with sample groups.
 This is a smart way to pick up any bugs or issues and fix them before your hr tools go live with the wider HR team, line managers and employees.
 Once you’ve done this, it’s time to go live across your organization with your new suite of top HR apps!

 While it can sometimes be tempting to choose a comprehensive HR suite to cover all of your anticipated needs and more, it makes much sense to build your own HR apps step by step.
 This helps you ensure that you only invest in the specific areas and HR processes that your business will benefit from, and that you have the flexibility to customize the HR apps to suit the forms, tasks, and processes unique to your HR team.

-Try KiSSFLOW for free today and see how easy it is to build your own top HR apps!
+Sign-up for Kissflow’s HR Cloud free demo today and see how easy it is to build your own top HR apps!